AdhamOudeif/Tweeter/README.md

 # Tweeter
-A Twitter clone that demonstrates the full stack.
+A basic Twitter clone that demonstrates the full stack.